 I wasn’t sure if I’d write anything about my current trip until I got back, but I do have some time to kill this morning.
 I can cover yesterday’s events.
 The next two days will be written about when I get home this weekend.

-Earlier this year, a friend of mine saw tickets for sale to see comedian Louis CK live in San Francisco tonight (11/15).
+Earlier this year, a friend of mine and I decided to buy tickets to a comedy show up in San Francisco.
 He’s a golfer, as well, so naturally we decided it was a perfect excuse to plan a little golf trip around the show.
 We headed off early yesterday morning and drove toward the Monterey Peninsula for our first leg of the trip.
 The main reason we headed this way first is because I got an invite to check out Quail Lodge Golf Club in Carmel.
 That round is today, so more on that later.

 But with that Quail Lodge booked for today, we decided to stay in Monterey last night and golf in this area yesterday afternoon.
 Based on the best price and tee time availability (not to mention a course I hadn’t played yet), we chose Bayonet & Black Horse in Seaside.
 We would play the Bayonet Golf Course.
 These two courses were already “next” on my wish list for this region, so I was excited to get to play one of them on this visit.

 On the drive up, we stopped and ate breakfast at a little roadside trucker diner called Wild Horse Cafe.
 The old school atmosphere was more enjoyable than the food, but it was a hearty enough breakfast to get us through the day.

 Bayonet & Black Horse (Bayonet Golf Course) • Seaside, CA • 11/14/12

 Our tee time was at noon.
 We got there early to warm up and check things out.
 The weather was gorgeous and the courses looked great, so we knew it was going to be a good day.
 Our rate today was $59, which is a steal of a deal for a course of this caliber.